ornellion/100DaysOfCode/OVERVIEW-Round1.md

 - freeCodeCamp: Continued working on the Build a Survey Form HTML

 ### R1D33
-- Codecademy: hallenge Project: Build Your Own Cheat Sheet.
+- Codecademy: Challenge Project: Build Your Own Cheat Sheet.
 Gathering the information that I want to enter into the table.
 - freeCodeCamp: Build a Survey Form HTML.
 Completed the HTML structure.
 Most of the user stories passed except one: "Failed:All your radio buttons should have a value attribute and value."

+### R1D34
+- Codecademy: Continued working on Challenge Project: Build Your Own Cheat Sheet.
+Finished gathering the information for the table & the HTML structure.
+- freeCodeCamp: Build a Survey Form HTML.
+Figured out why the last test was failing & passed the tests to complete the certification! 🎉 Started adding the CSS.